google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 ![center](res/hype.jpg)

 <!--
-And finally, there are those that think that deep learning and neural networks are just hype.
-For every person that thinks a technological reveloution is around the corner, there is another pointing out how specialized and controlled the environment has to be for machine learning algorithms to perform well.
+And finally, there are those who think that deep learning and neural networks are just hype.
+For every person that thinks a technological revolution is around the corner, there is another pointing out how specialized and controlled the environment has to be for machine learning algorithms to perform well.

 Deep learning doesn't progress at an even pace.
 We are currently in a deep learning boom, but this has happened before.
-There have been two "AI Winters" where researchers thought that we were on the cusp of a reveloution only to have research in neural networks go dormant for a while.
+There have been a few "AI Winters" where researchers thought that we were on the cusp of a revolution, only to have research in neural networks go dormant for a while.

 We'd like to think that this time might be different.
-Computation is finally fast enough and has enought scale that algorithms designed decades ago can finally be impelmented and trained in an effective manner.
+Computation is finally fast enough and has enough scale that algorithms designed decades ago can finally be implemented and trained in an effective manner.

 Only time will tell if deep learning can live up to expectations.
-What we can do now is learn about it, be thoughful about how we train and use it, and continue to innovate cautiously.
+What we can do now is learn about it, be thoughtful about how we train and use it, and continue to innovate cautiously.

 Image Details:
 * [hype.jpg](https://unsplash.com/photos/NrtC3y108Ys): Unsplash License